Cloudflare Explained: Features, Benefits, and How to Use It for Your Website

 2. Domain Name Registration

-This is something that most web hosting service providers normally offer.
+Domain registration is something that most web hosting service providers normally offer.
 Many, however, are simply re-selling on behalf of domain name registrars – one of whom is now Cloudflare.
 The service is rather new.
 While you can buy or transfer domains to be managed by them, the former is still in Beta mode.

-3. Hosting for Streaming Media
+3. Streaming Media Hosting

 Media files, especially video, are the prime category of assets suitable for Cloudflare to deliver.
 The global range of servers is ideal for those who want to establish such services.
 It also means they can deliver the service at highly competitive rates.